-Score Range ACT Composite ACT English ACT Math
+Score Range ACT Composite ACT English ACT Math ACT Reading ACT Science

 30-36

 24-29

 18-23

 12-17

 6-11

 Below 6

+100% 100% 100% 100% 100%

-C10.Percent of all degree-seeking, first-time, first-year (freshman) students who had high school class rank within each of the following ranges (report information for those students from whom you collected high school rank information)
+C10.Percent of all degree-seeking, first-time, first-year students who had high school class rank within each of the following ranges (report information for those students from whom you collected high school rank information)

-Assessment Percent Percent in top tenth of high school graduating class Percent in top quarter of high school graduating class Percent in top half of high school graduating class Percent in bottom half of high school graduating class Top half + bottom half = 100%.
-Percent in bottom quarter of high school graduating class Percent of total first-time, first-year (freshman) students who submitted high school class rank:
+Assessment Percent Percent in top tenth of high school graduating class 96.43 Percent in top quarter of high school graduating class 100.00 Percent in top half of high school graduating class Percent in bottom half of high school graduating class } Top half + bottom half = 100%.
+Percent in bottom quarter of high school graduating class Percent of total first-time, first-year students who submitted high school class rank: 25.54

-- C11.Percentage of all enrolled, degree-seeking, first-time, first-year (freshman) students who had high school grade-point averages within each of the following ranges (using 4.0 scale). - ✓ Report information only for those students from whom you collected high school GPA.
+C11.Percentage of all enrolled, degree-seeking, first-time, first-year students who had high school grade-point averages within each of the following ranges (using 4.0 scale).

+✓ Report information only for those students from whom you collected high school GPA.